metaplex-foundation/docs/docs/airdrops/create-gumdrop.md

 ## Closing a Gumdrop

-When the gumdrop is finished, the candy machine authority or the master edition can be reclaimed by closing the gumdrop.
+When the gumdrop is finished, the master edition can be reclaimed by closing the gumdrop.
 Currently, the small portion of rent used to store the Gumdrop state is also redeemed but please do not rely on this behavior!